 |02A - Financial sector lending/funding info_outline||SEK1,057,000,000,000||USD107,469,485,072||

-(i) On 13 March 2020, the Riksbank decided to lend up to SEK500 billion to banks to safeguard the supply of credit to companies, to prevent them from being knocked out as a result of the spread of the coronavirus.
+(i) On 13 March 2020, The Riksbank decided to lend up to SEK500 billion to banks to safeguard the supply of credit to companies, to prevent them from being knocked out as a result of the spread of the coronavirus.
 To encourage banks, the loans will be granted at a variable interest rate equivalent to the Riksbank's repo rate, at present 0%, and they will have a maturity of 2 years.
+10 March 2021, Riksbank decided to stop offering further funding under the program of loans to banks for onward lending and instead start a new, similar funding for lending program called Funding to banks to support corporate lending (UBF) (For details, see https://bit.ly/39JbGBH).
+20 September 2021, The UBF Program was terminated.
 Peak total loans for onward lending amounted to SEK164.5 billion (31 July 2020); (ii) 20 March 2020, The Riskbank will purchase mortgage and other covered bonds issued in Swedish kronor in the secondary market, with maturities of more than one year.
 Until 30 September 2020, the Riksbank is offering to purchase covered bonds for SEK145 billion.
 1 July 2020, The Riksbank is offering to purchase covered bonds for SEK210 billion until 31 December 2020.
 26 November 2020, The Riksbank is offering to purchase covered bonds for SEK280 billion until 31 March 2021.
 9 February 2021, The Riksbank will purchase covered bonds for SEK340 billion until 30 June 2021.
 26 April 2021, The Riksbank will purchase covered bonds for SEK390 billion until 30 september 2021.
 30 June 2021, The Riksbank will purchase covered bonds for SEK435 billion until 31 December 2021.
-Peak total purchases of covered bonds amounted to SEK380 billion (17 September 2021); (iii) 15 May 2020, Until 30 September 2020, the Riksbank is offering to purchase municipal bonds for SEK30 billion in the secondary market.
+Peak total purchases of covered bonds amounted to SEK415 billion (5 November 2021 [update]); (iii) 15 May 2020, Until 30 September 2020, the Riksbank is offering to purchase municipal bonds for SEK30 billion in the secondary market.
 The purchases are part of the bond-purchasing programme adopted on 16 March 2020 and that runs until the end of December 2020.
 2 July 2020, the Riksbank is offering to purchase municipal bonds for SEK45 billion until 31 December 2020.
 26 November 2020, The Riksbank is offering to purchase municipal bonds for SEK68.5 billion until 31 March 2021.
 9 February 2021, The Riksbank will purchase municipal bonds for SEK96.5 billion until 30 June 2021.
 30 June 2021, The Riksbank will purchase municipal bonds for 109 billion until 31 December 2021.
-Peak total purchases of municipal bonds amounted to SEK90.9 billion (10 September 2021); (iv) 1 September 2020, Riksbank's Executive Board has decided to begin purchases of corporate bonds in the week beginning 14 September 2020.
+Peak total purchases of municipal bonds amounted to SEK101.7 billion (5 November 2021 [update]); (iv) 1 September 2020, Riksbank's Executive Board has decided to begin purchases of corporate bonds in the week beginning 14 September 2020.
 Between 1 September 2020 and 30 June 2021, the Riksbank would offer to purchase corporate bonds at a nominal amount of SEK10 billion.
 26 April 2021, the Riskbank is offering to purchase corporate bonds at a nominal amount of SEK12 billion until 30 September 2021.
 30 June 2021, the Riskbank is offering to purchase corporate bonds at a nominal amount of SEK13 billion until 31 December 2021.
 The purchases strengthen the Riksbank's ability to act if the supply of credit to companies deteriorates further as a result of the COVID-19 pandemic.
 The purchases will be made on the secondary market and include non-subordinated corporate bonds issued by companies with a credit rating corresponding to Baa3/ BBB- or higher with a remaining maturity of up to five years.
-Peak total purchases of corporate bonds amounted to SEK11.579 billion (17 September 2021).
+Peak total purchases of corporate bonds amounted to SEK12.38 billion (5 November 2021 [update]).

 |02B - Support policies for long-term lending info_outline||SEK5,000,000,000||USD508,370,317|